 Go and yell in JeruSalem’s ears…

-So we have ‘the Lord’ (the messenger or angel) bringing a message from Jehovah (a third party).
-That’s how it appears in our translation, but the Hebrew text says Jehovah in both instances.
-Yet, as you can see, if the first instance was originally Lord, and was referring to the spirit messenger, it would still makes sense.
+So we have ‘the Lord’ (the messenger or angel) bringing a message from Yahweh (a third party).
+That’s how it appears in our translation, but the Hebrew text says YHWH in both instances.
+Yet, as you can see, if the first instance were originally Lord, and were referring to the spirit messenger, it would still make sense.

-This is just a possibility.
-There are some clear examples of spirit messengers being called Jehovah because they are His representatives.
-For example, at Exodus 3:2 it clearly says that a messenger (an angel) appears to Moses in the burning bush, and then in verse 6 that same messenger says, ‘I am the God of your ancestors.’
+So this is just a possibility.
+We can’t be dogmatic about this matter because there are examples of spirit messengers being called Yahweh because they are His representatives.
+For example, Exodus 3:2 says that a messenger (an angel) appears to Moses in the burning bush, and then in verse 6, that same messenger says, ‘I am the God of your ancestors.’

-But the point is, if our suspicions are right, there could be many instances of YHWH that shouldn’t be there, and should actually read Lord.
+But the point is, if our suspicions are right, then several instances of YHWH may have originally read Lord.

 So in our translation, we are very cautious about saying Yahweh wherever the Hebrew Masoretic text says YHWH, and also cautious about places where the Greek Septuagint uses Lord without ‘the’ beforehand (the standard way in which it replaced YHWH).